alfmatos/lunacloud-cli/README.md

 Some issues encountered:

-* https doesn't seem to be working
+* https doesn't seem to be working at the moment
 * API calls only work with master accounts and not delegates
 * Still no support for creating and deleting instances from *lunacloud-cli*

 *This script is in no way affiliated with Lunacloud.
 It is not an official tool, nor is it developed by anyone with affiliation or relationship with Lunacloud.*